LightAndLight/lightandlight.github.io/posts/2023-12-24-project-review.md

 In February I started using Ipso for some "real" scripts, so I wrote a [VSCode extension](https://github.com/LightAndLight/ipso/tree/main/vscode-ipso) and added a bunch of features and fixes based on what I experienced.
 In May I added [many new builtins](https://github.com/LightAndLight/ipso/blob/main/CHANGELOG.md#06).
+Writing the VSCode extension was exciting; simple things like syntax highlighting and keyword autocompletion give the programming language a new level of "tangibility".

 ## Ipso scripts